neogeek-deprecated/Overseer-Framework/README.md

 	getcsv('data.csv');
 ##mysql_fetch_results

-Returns the results of a MySQL query as an array or the number of rows affected.
+Returns the results of a MySQL query as an array, the number of rows affected, or the row ID inserted.

 ###Method